imatge-upc/saliency-2016-cvpr/README.md

 [logo-spain]: https://github.com/imatge-upc/saliency-2016-cvpr/blob/master/logos/MEyC.png "Logo of Spanish government"
 [logo-ireland]: https://github.com/imatge-upc/saliency-2016-cvpr/blob/master/logos/sfi.png "Logo of Science Foundation Ireland"

+## Contact

+If you have any general doubt about our work or code which may be of interest for other researchers, please use the [public issues section](https://github.com/imatge-upc/saliency-2016-cvpr/issues) on this github repo.
+Alternatively, drop us an e-mail at <mailto:xavier.giro@upc.edu>.

 <!---
 Javascript code to enable Google Analytics
 -->